Jim Hill (broadcaster): Personal life

 Hill is an avid golfer who often plays at Wilson & Harding Golf Courses at Griffith Park in Los Angeles.
 He also plays golf with Ernie Camacho.

 He was formerly married to Erma White (1965–1973).
-Hill has one son, Walter J. Hill, San Antonio, Texas.
+Hill has one son, Walter J. Hill.
 He is divorced from actress Denise Nicholas.

 His younger brother is former Los Angeles Rams tight end David Hill.

 He has appeared as himself in movies and television shows such as Rocky III and Arli$$.